-Ron Park is an attorney admitted to practice in the Courts of Washington, California, the U.S. District Court for the Western District of Washington, the U.S. District Court for the Central District of California, and the U.S. Court of Appeals for the Ninth Circuit.
+Today, Ron is an attorney admitted to practice in the Courts of Washington, California, the U.S. District Court for the Western District of Washington, the U.S. District Court for the Central District of California, and the U.S. Court of Appeals for the Ninth Circuit.
 He litigates cases at both the trial and appellate level in both state and federal courts and regularly works with other attorneys on cases located all over the United States.
-Ron primarily handles cases involving serious personal injury, products liability, medical negligence, and toxic torts.
+Ron’s current cases involve serious personal injury, wrongful death, products liability, toxic torts, and municipal liability.

 Before joining Friedman | Rubin, Ron served as a law clerk to the Hon.
 Josephine L. Staton at the U.S. District Court for the Central District of California and the Hon.
 Jacqueline H. Nguyen at the U.S. Court of Appeals for the Ninth Circuit.
 He earned his Juris Doctor degree, magna cum laude, from the University of California, Irvine School of Law and his undergraduate degree from the University of California, Berkeley.